1940 Half Dollar Value (2026 Guide): Errors List, ā€œSā€ & No Mint Mark Worth

 Rare 1940 Half Dollar Error List

-As with all Walking Liberty half dollars, the 1940 issues are particularly prone to various error types due to the complex high-relief design created by Adolph Weinman, which presented significant striking challenges throughout the series production.
+As with all Walking Liberty half dollars, the 1940 issues are prone to various error types.
+This is partly due to the complex high-relief design created by Adolph Weinman, which presented significant striking challenges throughout the entire series.
+Because the coin’s highest design points on the obverse (Liberty’s head, torso, and left leg) are directly opposite the eagle’s breast on the reverse, the dies had to work especially hard — making errors more likely.

-The following error types represent the most commonly encountered varieties that can dramatically increase the value and desirability of these already scarce coins.
+The following error types are the most commonly encountered varieties.
+They can dramatically increase the value of these already collectible coins.

-On the obverse, doubling may appear in Liberty’s figure, the word “LIBERTY,” or the date “1940.”
-Reverse doubled dies show doubling in the eagle’s features, lettering like “UNITED STATES OF AMERICA,” or “HALF DOLLAR.”
+On the 1940 obverse, doubling may appear in Liberty’s figure, the word “LIBERTY,” or the date “1940.”
+A Doubled Die Reverse (DDR) shows doubling in the eagle’s features or the lettering like “UNITED STATES OF AMERICA” or “HALF DOLLAR.”

 2. Double Strikes and Planchet Errors